MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 - Apply a default label to all files in a data repository.

-    For this configuration, use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository) cmdlet, and set the *MatchPolicy* parameter to **Off**.
+    For this configuration, set the **Default label** to **Custom**, and select the label to use.

-    The contents of the files are not inspected and all files in the data repository are labeled according to the default label that you specify for the data repository (with the *SetDefaultLabel* parameter) or if this is not specify, the default label that is specified as a policy setting for the scanner account.
+    The contents of the files are not inspected and all files in the data repository are labeled according to the default label that you specify for the data repository or if this is not specified, the default label that is specified as a policy setting for the scanner account.

 - Identify all custom conditions and known sensitive information types.

-    For this configuration, use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet, and set the *DiscoverInformationTypes* parameter to **All**.
+    For this configuration, set the **Info types to be discovered** to **All**.

     The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.

-    The following quickstart uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).
+    The following quickstart for the general availability version of the scanner uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).

 ## Optimizing the performance of the scanner